 You may see a dietitian in a hospital (as an in-patient or out-patient) or in the community (at a clinic or in a care centre).

-Dietitians are registered by CORU.
+Dietitians are regulated and registered by CORU.

 Dietetic services are available free of charge through the public health service.
 However, availability may vary in different areas of the Health Service Executive (HSE).

 If you access services as a private patient, you will be charged for the service.
 You may be able to reclaim costs if you have private health insurance.